 The Three Parts of the Presocratic Period

 The Presocratic Period divides into three main parts.
-It begins in the 6th century BC in the city of Miletus (which is on the coast of Asia Minor (modern day Turkey)) with Thales and his fellow Milesian naturalists.
+It begins in the 6th century BCE in the city of Miletus (which is on the coast of Asia Minor (modern day Turkey)) with Thales and his fellow Milesian naturalists.
 Parmenides challenges this new beginning.
 The Atomists, Democritus and Leucippus, try to bring together the insights of these two prior traditions.

 Democritus and Leucippus are the ancient Atomists.